Noloco vs Glide: Which one should you pick? [2026]

 Free plan limitations No external data sync; limited to Noloco Tables.
 Free plan does not allow publishing apps; for testing only.

-Meet Softr: The best alternative to Noloco and Glide for business apps that scale
+Meet Softr: The best Noloco vs Glide alternative for building production-ready business apps that scale

 Softr's Client Portal template